-When I began working as a freelance copywriter, I started a SIX-month journey to learn SIX lessons and make SIX decisions.
+When I began working as a freelance copywriter, I started a SIX-month journey, learned SIX lessons, and made SIX decisions.

-When I wrote the Spanish version of this post in September 2018, it had been SIX MONTHS since I started working as a freelance copywriter.
+When I published the Spanish version of this post in September 2018, it had been SIX MONTHS since I started working as a freelance copywriter.

 However, I did more than that.

-I also learned SIX LESSONS on copywriting and made SIX DECISIONS.
+I also learned SIX LESSONS about copywriting and made SIX DECISIONS.

 Table of Contents

-However, I also learned that working as a freelance copywriter in Spain doesn’t bring “salvation”.
+However, I also learned that making your living as a freelance copywriter means a bumpy ride.
+It might not be “the Apocalypse”, but it certainly doesn’t bring “salvation”.

 Freelance copywriting isn’t for me

-After the half-year of freelance experience, I decided not to continue along the same path.
+After a half-year of working as a freelance professional, I decided not to continue further down the road.

-The second lesson has to do with the “sacred” texts of copywriting.
+The second lesson has a lot to do with “the holy book of copywriting”.

-While the Bible represents the compilation of Christian holy books, I see a blog as the compilation of sacred texts of copywriting.
+Whereas the Bible represents the compilation of Christian holy books, I see blogs as “the sacred books of copywriting”.

-In other words, nowadays, it’s possible to learn a lot about compelling writing by simply reading posts published on different copywriting blogs.
+In other words, it’s possible to learn a lot about compelling writing simply by reading posts published on the most renowned blogs about copywriting.

-Here are some of the copywriting blogs I like: Maïder Tomasena’s blog, Javi Pastor’s blog, and Pepa Cartini’s blog.
+Here are some of the blogs about copywriting I like a lot: Maïder Tomasena’s blog, Javi Pastor’s blog, and Pepa Cartini’s blog.
 The three of them offer a great deal of free information on persuasion and sales on the Internet.
-That’s why they represent outstanding resources for everyone who wants to learn more about copywriting in Spanish.
+That’s why these blogs represent outstanding resources In Spanish for every single person who wants to learn more about copywriting.

 I’ll continue publishing posts in this blog

-The only difference in comparison to the previous period is that I’ll have to reduce the frequency of publication to one post a month.
+The only change is that I must reduce the frequency of publication to one post a month.

 During the six months of working as a freelance copywriter, I learned a lot about conversational copywriting.
-Beyond everything else, I realised that it’s here to stay.
+The most important lection is that it has come to stay.

-- As a copywriter, I prefer to collaborate on projects related to conversational copywriting than to the traditional one.
+As a copywriter, I prefer to collaborate on projects linked to conversational copywriting than traditional copywriting.

-Therefore, I decided to dedicate myself exclusively to conversational copywriting.
+Therefore, I decided to dedicate myself professionally to conversational copywriting.

 There are four types of communication